lchipham/MinhHa_Web/content/home/talks.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-#widget: pages
+widget: pages

 # This file represents a page section.
-headless: false
+headless: true

-active: false
+active: true

 # Order that this section appears on the page.
-weight: 70
+weight: 20

-title: 'Recent & Upcoming Talks'
+title: 'Performance'
 subtitle:

 content:
   # Page type to display.
 E.g. post, event, publication...
   page_type: event
   # Choose how many pages you would like to display (0 = all pages)
-  count: 5
+  count: 1
   # Filter on criteria
   filters:
     author: ''